reetshad/ABCD/README.md

 # ABCD
 learning github

-This is all about rapid foxes and leirurly dogs.
+This is all about rapid foxes and leisurely dogs.